bobbyiliev/laravel-tips-and-tricks-ebook/ebook/en/content/040-how-to-create-contact-form-with-laravel-livewire.md

 Laravel Livewire was created by Caleb Porzio that allows you to add reactivity to your Laravel applications.

 If you are not familiar with Laravel Livewire, I would recommend reading this [introduction to Livewire tutorial](https://devdojo.com/tnylea/what-is-livewire) first.

-In this tutorial, I will show you how to add a contact form to your Larave Livewire project!
+In this tutorial, I will show you how to add a contact form to your Laravel Livewire project!

 To get started, all that you need is a Laravel application.